probmods/probmods2/exercises/hierarchical-models.md

 ## Exercise 1: Pseudocounts and the Dirichlet distribution

-In the Bayesian Data Analysis exercises, we explored the Beta distribution by varying its parameters.
+In the Bayesian Data Analysis (BDA) exercises, we explored the Beta distribution by varying its parameters.
 The Dirichlet is a generalization of the Beta distribution to more than two categories (see [Appendix](http://probmods.org/chapters/appendix-useful-distributions.html)) Instead of Beta parameters $$(a, b)$$ governing the probabilities of two categories $$(false/true)$$,